 Being able to choose our curriculum

 I love having the freedom to pick what curriculum we use in our homeschool.
 Our decision is to used a faith-based curriculum in our home, and this is not something that would be available in public school.
 Being able to change out a curriculum that not working for one of my boys for one reason or another is amazing.
 Everyone learns differently, so being able to use a curriculum that works with your child is pretty amazing.

 These moments remind me just how blessed I am to be able to homeschool my children.
 Those times when we spend hours working on something, or even months and then it finally clicks!
 The excitement and the look on their face when they finally get it is just irreplaceable.
 Hands down one of my favorite about homeschooling.

 I love being able to pick the times and locations that we homeschool.
-If we have a doctor appointment one mornings, then we simply start school when we get back home.
-If we decide to take a vacation in September, then we can take a vacation.
-If we decide to travel across country, then we can travel and school at the same time.
+If we have a doctor appointment one morning, then we simply start school when we get back home.
+When we decide to take a vacation in September, then we can take a vacation.
 If it’s a beautiful day, we may choose to head outdoors with our books, or take a nature walk, or even decide to take an extended lunch and enjoy a picnic.
 Don’t get me wrong, we do have to keep up with our attendance, but we still have that flexibility that we wouldn’t get when it comes to a traditional school setting.